 What are the values and commitments to which our profession aspires?
 What are our obligations to patients, our medical colleagues and society?
 How do we define the ethical practice of medicine?

-In 2017, the CMA began asking these questions, and talking to hundreds of members online and in person.
-Our goal was to develop a modern understanding of medical professionalism, reflecting physicians’ evolving roles and professional responsibilities.
+In 2017 the CMA began asking these questions — consulting with hundreds of members online and in person — to develop a modern understanding of medical professionalism, reflecting physicians’ evolving roles and professional responsibilities.

 The Code of Ethics

 The Code of Ethics is a guide to the ethical practice of medicine.
 It was first published in 1868 and is arguably the most important document produced by the CMA.
 The CMA continues to consult widely on this document.

 The most up-to-date version of the draft Code will be discussed at the upcoming General Council in August.